 Remove walls, add light.
 While literally a great approach to remodeling a space to call home, perhaps it is also sage advice for living well.

-But back to this Victorian artist’s studio in north London that was remodeled by Vogue UK curator Robin Muir and her partner Paul Lyon-Maris.
+But back to this Victorian artist’s studio in north London that was remodeled by Vogue UK curator Robin Muir and his partner Paul Lyon-Maris.
 If one wasn’t to look out the windows, it might be easy to mistake this space for a cozy home in the country.
 And with the hardwood floors, high ceilings, ample natural light country/farm touches such as the farmhouse sink and Aga stove, this urban sanctuary is the perfect escape to relax after a busy day out and about in the bustle of one of the largest metropolitan areas in the world.

 I especially love their library (just below) with the nearly floor to ceiling bookshelves, fireplace and plush furniture – complete with a spotlight location for a featured piece of art and a statement chandelier.

 The entire home is a joy to look through if nothing else because it looks like is an actually lived in, relaxing place to call home.
 Be sure to read the entire interview and see a few more images as it was featured on House & Garden.